parisrb/httpcron/README.md

 # Fast Installation

 - install ruby 1.9.2
-- install the httpcron gem `gem install httpcron`
+- install the httpcron gem: `gem install httpcron`
-- go to the target directory
+- go to the directory where you want to install the server
-- create a `config.ru` file to setup the server:
+- create a `config.ru` file:

 ``` ruby
 # Setup the database url, see http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html for details